 So, here’s our top list of customer service fails.

 Our top 7 customer service fails

-Your top priority when developing a customer service strategy is to fulfil your customer’s needs.
+Your top priority when developing a customer service strategy is to fulfill your customer’s needs.
 It's not about what benefits the business, it’s about what benefits the customer.
 Focusing solely on practicality and what will save money, instead of focusing on the customer is one of the biggest fails of customer service.
-In fact, it might have the opposite affect and drive customers away from your business.
-Your customers aren’t dumb- We’re in the age of the highly-empowered customer.
+In fact, it might have the opposite effect and drive customers away from your business.
+Your customers aren’t dumb- We’re in the age of highly-empowered customers.
 If they notice cost-cutting techniques that are impractical to them, they will walk away.